moning292/protractor-cucumber-bs-template/README.md

 # Protractor Cucumber Browserstack Framework Template

-This repository is about the end to end automation test framework that is using the following libraries:
+This repository is about the end to end automation test framework in Javascript that is using the following libraries:

 - Protractor
 - CucumberJS